US termination at a penny, flat. Lower than wholesale's effective cost.

 Most B2B dialing, every regulated vertical, any operation where the NOC exists to run your business — not audit vendor routes.

-• Every call needs to reach the intended party with the CLI you sent.
+- •Every call needs to reach the intended party with the CLI you sent, and A-attestation isn't optional.

-• You'd rather have one operating carrier than a spreadsheet of wholesale suppliers and a finger-pointing chain when something breaks.
+- •You'd rather have one flat rate and one accountability chain than a spreadsheet of route codes and a finger-pointing chain when something breaks.

 Send us your CDR.
 We'll tell you honestly which tier fits.